COVID-19, Strategy & Organisation March 26, 2020

 When working remotely, having a desk to work from is just the beginning.
-To work effectively when employees are apart, brands need to have various tools such as Slack, Zoom or Google Hangout set up in order to enable communication amongst digital teams.
+In order to work effectively when employees are apart, brands need to have various tools such as Slack, Zoom or Google Hangout set up in order to enable communication amongst digital teams.
 However, it’s not only about facilitating contact.
 Digital teams need to be able to move fast given how rapidly the external environment is changing.
 So safety nets need to be put in place which enables your employees to act quickly but also make mistakes without crashing an entire system.
 Safety nets are provided by automation and integration tools such as GitLab, HotJar or Azure DevOps, to name a few.
 By ensuring that the correct and necessary tools in addition to safety nets are in place, this facilitates your digital teams working who can then proceed to work independently.

 Sync your process

-Apart from having the right tools in place, it’s also a good idea to standardize processes to keep a bit of order.
+Apart from having the right tools in place, it’s also a good idea to standardise processes to keep a bit of order.
 Various digital teams might be using different tools and methods for similar scenarios.
 To best deal with this, businesses need to be firm and pragmatic.
 There is no one best way of doing things.
 However, by having set processes in place, this helps teams commit and deliver to what was agree upon.

 Also, it’s important to establish rules of engagement so that each team knows how to communicate.
 For example, Google Hangouts for meetings, email for complex discussions and Slack for ad-hoc quick conversations.
 By putting in place a system, this ensures people know what channel is used for what purpose and stick to this.